-Buttons / (item 2 - Figure 76)

-for the hour setting

-for setting minutes

-Buttons / (item 8 - Figure 76)
+Buttons (item 2 - Figure 72) for the hour setting (item 8 - Figure 72) Buttons for setting minutes

-H. Automatic Temperature Control (AUTO)
+H. Automatic CH Temperature Control (AUTO)

-The Automatic Temperature Control (AUTO) function allows the boiler to automatically adjust the target temperature of each heating zone to adapt to outdoor and/or indoor temperature conditions and/or heat demand cycles.
+Automatic Temperature Control (AUTO) function allows the boiler to adapt to outdoor temperature conditions and the type of system in which it is installed.